Tailwind CSS v4 Semantic Colors: Boost Your Workflow and Code Quality

 5. Easier Collaboration

-Moreover, semantic color names help onboard new team members quickly.
-When someone joins the project, they can immediately understand the purpose of each class without digging into the design files or Tailwind configuration.
+Moreover, semantic names make onboarding new team members easier.
+New developers can immediately understand the purpose of each class without needing to dig into design files or configuration settings.

 How to Implement Semantic Color Names in Tailwind CSS